With better access to technology and fast broadband internet, some Aussies now prefer to live in country and coastal towns than in bigger cities.

-Sixteen percent of Australians are unhappy with their lifestyle due to long commute times, while those who have made a sea-change or favoured the rural coastal communities say that they are happier with their work-life balance (69%) than those who have not made the move (58%).
-About 400,000 Australians have cut their commuting costs by working from home.
+Sixteen percent of Australians are unhappy with their lifestyle due to long commute times, while those who have made a sea-change or favoured the rural coastal communities say they are happier with their work-life balance (69%) than those who have not made the move (58%).
+About 400,000 Australians have cut their commuting costs by continuing their careers from home.
 The report positively predicts this figure to grow to more than a million within the decade.

 With NBN Broadband Plans, you can enjoy a range of amazing services suitable to your needs and empower your home-based career.

 Fast nbn™ broadband Internet provides countless benefits for Australians.
 Activ8me can provide you with the right advice to connect you to the nbn™.
 To check availability, go to our homepage www.activ8me.net.au then type your address in the “Get Deals” section or speak to our 100% Australian staff on 13 22 88.